stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 = $01
 ```

-Thus, before performing a subtraction operation, we have to ensure that the Carry bit is set.
+Thus, before performing a subtraction operation, we have to ensure that the Carry flag is set.

-As explained previously, the Carry bit is updated by the ALU after an addition operation to indicate whether or not the result includes a carry bit.
-For a subtraction operation, the Carry bit is updated by the ALU to indicate whether or not a bit had to be borrowed as part of the operation.
-It is important to note that the Carry bit is set inversely in this role:
+As explained previously, the Carry flag is updated by the ALU after an addition operation to indicate whether or not the result includes a carry bit.
+For a subtraction operation, the Carry flag is updated by the ALU to indicate whether or not a bit had to be borrowed as part of the operation.
+It is important to note that the Carry flag is set inversely in this role:

-- If the Carry bit is set then no bit had to borrowed.
+- If the Carry flag is set then no bit had to borrowed.
-- If the Carry bit is not set then a bit had to be borrowed.
+- If the Carry flag is not set then a bit had to be borrowed.

-With the previous calculation of `$02` - `$01`, the Carry bit is set after the subtraction because the result of adding `$02` + `$FE` + `$01` is `$01` and a carry bit.
+With the previous calculation of `$02` - `$01`, the Carry flag is set after the subtraction because the result of adding `$02` + `$FE` + `$01` is `$01` and a carry bit.
 The carry bit here indicates that a bit did not need to be borrowed, which is correct.

 Let us see a calculation where a bit does need to be borrowed.
 For this, let us calculate `$02` - `$03`, which is +2 - +3 in decimal.
 This is transformed by the ALU into the following calculation: